The Members of

 According to the information and explanations given to us and based on our examinationof the records of the Company transactions with the related parties are in compliancewith Sections 177 and 188 of the Act where applicable and details of such transactionshave been disclosed in the financial statements as required by the applicable accountingstandards.

-According to the information and explanations given to us and based on our examinationof the records of the Company the Company has not entered into non-cash transactions withits directors or directors of its holding company directors of subsidiary company ordirectors of associate company or persons connected with him therefore provisions ofsection 192 of the companies Act 2013 are not applicable.
+According to the information and explanations given to us and based on our examinationof the records of the Company the Company has not entered into non-cash transactions withits directors or persons connected with him therefore provisions of section 192 of thecompanies Act 2013 are not applicable.

-The Company is not required to be registered under Section 45-IA of the Reserve Bank ofIndia Act 1934.
+In our opinion and according to the information and explanations given to us thecompany is not required to be registered under Section 45 IA of the Reserve Bank ofIndia 1934.

 For Sapra and Company